ronald2117/Storely-app/README.md

 # 📱 Storely - Barangay Commerce App

 A modern mobile-first app for barangay commerce in the Philippines.
-Guests can browse stores/products, and logged-in users can manage their store, products, and use an offline POS.
+Guests can browse stores/products, and logged-in users can manage their store and product inventory with full CRUD functionality.

 ## 🔧 Tech Stack